polyverse/katacoda-scenarios/polymorphic-linux-ubuntu-container/verify.md

-Let's verify that we did indeed scramble packages on the system.
+Let's verify that we did actually scramble packages on the system

 We can do this in multiple ways.